Void Trilogy: The Evolutionary Void

-With time running out, a repentant Inigo decides to release Edeard's final dream: a dream whose message is scarcely less dangerous than the pilgrimage promises to be, where perfection is achieved, so that nothing else is left to strive for and the human race in the Void has started to devolve.
+With time running out, a repentant Inigo decides to release Edeard's final dream whose message is scarcely less dangerous than the pilgrimage promises to be, where perfection is achieved, so that nothing else is left to strive for and the human race in the Void has started to devolve.
 He goes to the Spike to meet Ozzie and stays there to meet with Araminta, who is using one of her fiancé's bodies, and Oscar.

-Third Dreamer Gore has a plan to reason with the Heart, the core of the Void.
-He secures the help of Delivery Man and travels to the Anomine homeworld to retrieve the mechanism that allowed them to go post-physical.
+Third Dreamer Gore Burnelli has a plan to reason with the Heart, the core of the Void.
+He secures the help of the Delivery Man and travels to the Anomine homeworld to retrieve the mechanism that allowed them to go post-physical.
 He is able to connect with Justine, his daughter, who is currently in the Void, by way of Dreams.

 The monomaniacal Ilanthe, leader of the breakaway Accelerator Faction, seeks dominion in the Void.
 It is not Fusion with the Void to attain post-physical status that she wants, but to have control over everything.
-She has the ship, the most powerful starship ever built.
 Using Dark Fortress technology, she sets up a barrier around the Sol system which leaves ANA and the deterrence fleet trapped inside.
-It is this technology which she has equipped the ships travelling to the Void with, the ability to create a forcefield which the warrior Raiel cannot penetrate.
+It is this technology which she has equipped the ships travelling to the Void with, the ability to create a forcefield which the Warrior Raiel cannot penetrate.